Walrus: An Efficient Decentralized Storage Network: Evaluation

 \subsection{System Performance}

-We evaluate performance from the client’s perspective, deploying two clients on AWS \texttt{m5d.8xlarge} instances (10 Gbps bandwidth, 32 vCPUs, 128 GB RAM, Ubuntu 22.04).
-One client runs in US East (N. Virginia), the other in Canada Central.

-\para{\sysname Latency} \Cref{fig:latency} illustrated the end-to-end latency experienced by the client.
-We start measuring before the client encodes the blob and finish when it observes a proof-of-availability confirmation on the blockchain.
-Each point represents the p50 over 5 minutes of runs; error bars indicate p90.

-The graph shows that read latency remains low, even for large blobs.
-For small blobs (less than 20~MB), the latency stays below 15 seconds.
-For large blobs (130~MB), the latency increases to around 30 seconds.
+We evaluated \sysname's performance on the \emph{public testnet} by collecting latency and throughput measurements as of 2026-01-12 from an AWS \texttt{m5d.8xlarge} instance (10~Gbps bandwidth, 32~vCPUs, 128~GB RAM) located in US East (N. Virginia).
+This client was used for evaluation and is not part of the \sysname testnet.